fmcetin/fmcetin.github.io/content/home/publications.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: collection
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 80

-title: Recent Publications
+title: Other Publications
 subtitle: ''

 content: